 While Power Rangers in Space is given credit to being this for the franchise as a whole, arguably the second half of Power Rangers Turbo laid the groundwork.

-Ho Yay: Carlos with T.J. and Justin, T.J. with Justin and Carlos, Justin with Nico.
+Ho Yay: Carlos with T.J, Justin with Nico.
 Cassie and Ashley also got some Les Yay in.

 It Gets Better: The second half when the new Ranger come in is huge improvement over the first half.
 To the point many fans makes a distinction between the two halves rather than consider them a single series.

 Irony: This season starts the trend Power Rangers has where anniversary and milestone seasons have a bad reputation (Turbo- 5th season.
 Wild Force- 10th season and first Disney season.
 Overdrive- 15th season.
 Samurai- Saban's return to the franchise.
 Megaforce-20th season).